civboot/civlua/shim/README.md

 local shim = require'shim'
 local M = {} -- normal module conventions

--- implement file listing in lua
+-- Implement file listing in lua.
+-- You will probably want to write the result to `io.stdout` or -- similar if `isExe=true`
-M.ls = function(args, exe) ...  end
+M.ls = function(args, isExe) ...  end

 -- Execute `exe` if this file was executed directly by bash.
 -- Otherwise, this is a noop.